bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 > - the C++ ↔ Python bindings,
 > - the modular CMake architecture,
 > - and the automated PIP build and deployment system.
+It also includes careful memory control strategies to maximize performance, culminating in the development of a functional and scalable vector database engine.
+---
 ## Table of Contents

 - [Introduction](#purecpp)